zotonic/zotonic/doc/ref/controllers/controller_mailinglist_export.rst

 .. include:: meta-mailinglist_export.rst

+Controller which downloads the given mailinglist id as a CSV file.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation